KTrigunayat/Resume-Intelligence-System/README.md

 # Resume Intelligence System

 An advanced AI-powered system for resume analysis and job matching.
 This system combines traditional NLP techniques with state-of-the-art LLM capabilities to provide comprehensive resume analysis, skill matching, and interview preparation.
+Download the ZIP File to Run this on your own System avoid cloning the repo.
 ## Features

 - **Resume Analysis**: Deep analysis of resume content, formatting, and structure